Church of the East in China: Decline

-In 845, a decree issued by Emperor Wuzong demanded that foreign religions like Christianity be cast out of the kingdom.
+In 845, a decree issued by Emperor Wuzong demanded that foreign religions like Buddhism and Christianity be cast out of the kingdom.
 The decree required that Christians be forced to return to laity and become taxpayers.
 The decree had tremendously negative effects on the Christian community and later imperial decrees calling for religious toleration likely had no effect for the Christians, who were likely severely marginalized or extinct by then.
+By the 10th century, the number of Christians in China declined significantly due to the persecution.
+Persian traveller Abu Zayd al-Sirafi reported that Christians along with Muslims, Jews and Zoroastrians were killed during the Huang Chao rebellion around 878 or 879.

-The province of Beth Sinaye is last mentioned in 987 by the Arab writer Ibn al-Nadim, who met a Church of the East monk who had recently returned from China, who informed him that 'Christianity was just extinct in China; the native Christians had perished in one way or another; the church which they had used had been destroyed; and there was only one Christian left in the land'.
+The province of Beth Sinaye is last mentioned in 987 by the Arab writer Ibn al-Nadim, who met a Nestorian monk who had recently returned from China, who informed him that 'Christianity was just extinct in China; the native Christians had perished in one way or another; the church which they had used had been destroyed; and there was only one Christian left in the land'.
 The collapse of the Church of the East in China coincided with the fall of the Tang dynasty, which led to a tumultuous era (the Five Dynasties and Ten Kingdoms period).

-The eventual extinction of Christianity after the Tang dynasty can be traced to the fact that the religion was evidently foreign and dependent on imperial support.
-Majority of Christians in Tang China were foreign merchants and the religion had little impact on the native Chinese.
-The most decisive factor to the collapse of the Church of the East was the church's strong reliance on Tang imperial protection and patronage.
-After the fall of the Tang dynasty, what was left of the Christian church quickly vanished without political support.
+The eventual extinction of Christianity has been attributed to factors such as that the religion had a minority status and was of foreign character along with dependence on imperial support.
+The majority of Christians in Tang China were of foreign origin or descent (mostly from Persia and Central Asia).
+The religion had relatively little impact on the native Han Chinese.
+Another significant factor to the collapse of the Church of the East was the church's reliance on Tang imperial protection and patronage to continue to operate undisturbed.
+After the fall of the Tang dynasty, what was left of the church quickly vanished without such support.